hortonworks/data-tutorials/tutorials/hdf/analyze-transit-patterns-with-apache-nifi/tutorial-2.md

 - [Approach 2: Launch NiFi HTML UI from HDF Splash Quick Links](#approach-2-launch-nifi-html-ui-from-hdf-splash-quick-links)
 - [Summary](#summary)

-> Note: For VMware users, you will need to add the auto generated IP address on startup of your virtual machine followed by HDF Sandbox hostname to your hosts file, example `192.168.17.129 sandbox-hdf.hortonworks.com`.
+> Note: For VMware users, you will need to add the auto generated IP address on startup of your virtual machine followed by CDF Sandbox hostname to your hosts file, example `192.168.17.129 sandbox-hdf.hortonworks.com`.
 On MAC, open `/private/etc/hosts`; LINUX, open `/etc/hosts`; WINDOWS 10, open `C:\Windows\System32\drivers\etc\hosts` as an administrator.

 ### Step 1: Open HDF Splash Page